-Explains your rights to social care, and how this differs from healthcare.
-Includes information on eligibility, needs assessments, financial assessments, and how local authorities may meet your needs.
+Explains your rights to health and social care for your mental health.
+Includes information on eligibility for social care and how local authorities may meet your needs.

 The local authority will have to meet your needs for care and support if:

-If you have a carer who is able and willing to continue meeting your needs for care and support, then the local authority is not required to do so.
+If you have a carer who is able and willing to continue meeting your needs for care and support, the local authority is not required to do so.

 The local authority can meet your needs for care and support in different ways.
 This includes providing you with:

 - Care and support in a home or in the community

 - Occupational therapy

 The local authority can meet your needs by:

 - Arranging for someone else to provide service

 - Making direct payments